AlphaNerdFx/SignFlow/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request.
+Feel free to open an issue or submit a pull request on our GitHub repository.

 ## 📧 Contact

-For questions or collaboration opportunities, reach out at bhmounir04@gmail.com or yousseflarbiprofessional@gmail.com
+For questions or collaboration opportunities, reach out to the project authors:
+- Youssef Larbi: yousseflarbiprofessional@gmail.com
+- Mounir: bhmounir04@gmail.com